 Personally, I believe there is a whole lot more to painting than just drawing your reference so it really doesn’t matter.

-Modern equipment and techniques have made it much faster to get your idea on canvas, but a good painting also involves understanding colors, tones, shadows and highlights as well as a whole host of other things.
+Modern equipment and techniques have made it much faster to get your idea on canvas, but a good painting also involves understanding colours, tones, shadows and highlights as well as a whole host of other things.

 Renaissance painters such as Leonardo da Vinci, did not have access to modern technology to make the process of doing the initial drawing go faster.